List of largest pension schemes in the United States

 This list of largest pension funds in the United States involves two main groups: government pension funds for public employees and collectively bargained pension funds, jointly managed between employer and employee representatives after the Taft-Hartley Act of 1947.
 In practice, Taft-Hartley plans have many units of local pension funds, under an umbrella group.

 Largest U.S. public pension funds

-The rankings below are the 30 largest public pension plans in the U.S., according to the 2018 list compiled by Pensions & Investments magazine.
+The rankings below are the 30 largest public pension plans in the U.S., according to the 2018 list compiled by Pensions & Investments.
+Because this information is now several years old, the numbers and rankings may no longer be entirely accurate.